 Constance Gallery, 2013

-THE PLACELESS PLACE Studies to claim a photograph as a heterotopia Hetero – The other, otherness Topos – the place.
+Studies to claim a photograph as a heterotopia Hetero – The other, otherness Topos – the place.
 In Michel Foucault’s Of Other Spaces (1967), he makes the analogy that what we see in the mirror is a utopia.
 He describes heterotopia as neither here nor there.
 Once the viewer is aware of something in mirror, it makes it absent from reality.
-Why didn’t he consider the photograph?
-It is merely a captured mirror of reality.
+This work argues the photo can serve the same purpose - It is merely a captured mirror of reality.
 The content of a photograph will always be utopian as it is an idealistic snapshot of reality.
 This exhibition explores how by objectifying the photograph it connects us with the space around it.
 The space that isn’t the photograph is heterotopia.
-“My work focuses on theories of photography and how its method defines what it is."